 - 6. Budget Amendment Necessary: No. - 7.
 Fiscal Impact Estimates: Preliminary.
 See Item #8. - 8.
-Fiscal Implications: This bill would provide a refund of the Virginia Fuels Tax paid on fuel used in operating or propelling highway vehicles owned or operated by or under a contract with any entity that is exempt from federal income taxation under § 501(c)(3) of the Internal Revenue Code and organized with a principal purpose of providing hunger relief services or food to the needy.
+Fiscal Implications: This bill would provide a refund of the Virginia Fuels Tax paid on fuel used in operating or propelling highway vehicles owned by an entity that is exempt from federal income taxation under § 501(c)(3) of the Internal Revenue Code and organized with a principal purpose of providing hunger relief services or food to the needy, provided the vehicles are used solely for the purpose of providing hunger relief services or food to the needy.
 The bill also would provide that such fuel would not be subject to the Retail Sales and Use Tax.